 The favorite part of most students is the live rolling or sparring session of the class.

 This occurs near the end of the class as it gives your body time to warm up and properly stretch to prevent injury, and also after consistently drilling.

-Here is where you'll practice using the drills that you worked on earlier, and apply them into a live scenario.
+Here is where you'll practice using the drills that you worked on earlier, and apply them to a live scenario.

 Now that class is over, you'll surely be sweaty and if you had a positive experience you'll be hooked.